stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

         content: >
           Being a doctor takes a lot of work.
 We help you be productive and prevent burnout.
-      - title: Which integrations do you have?
+      - title: Is it like a calender?
         content: |-
           We work with all major productivity apps and platforms and support all native iOS and Android apps.